SAN FRANCISCO POLICE DEPARTMENT

 Q. How will I know if ALERT volunteers are being activated?

 A. The ALERT program will contact you by e-mail, text or voice-mail if any of these communications methods are available following a disaster.
-Alternatively, Emergency Broadcasts by radio stations will announce the activation of civilian volunteer Disaster Service Workers and may specifically mention NERT and ALERT volunteers.
+Alternatively, Emergency Broadcasts by radio stations will announce the activation of civilian volunteer Disaster Service Workers and may specifically mention ALERT volunteers.